doanhtu07/tanstack-spring-demo/README.md

   - [x] Neon (PostgreSQL with easy logical replication support, but need to be careful with scale down to zero)
     - Need to set ELECTRIC_REPLICATION_IDLE_TIMEOUT, so Electric can scale down
     - To prevent storage bloat, Neon automatically removes inactive replication slots after approximately 40 hours
-  - [x] Github Actions: For running free cron jobs
+  - [x] Github Actions: For running free more complex cron jobs
     - Wake up ElectricSQL server for example (if you set ELECTRIC_REPLICATION_IDLE_TIMEOUT to scale down after certain idle time)
+  - [x] cron-job.org: For simple pinging servers every 15 mins so they don't go to sleep

 ## Running the application